stevolve/stevolve/README.md

 - Press the 'new' button to generate a new world.
 It will generate cells with random dna and a large amount of energy.
 It may take a minute or two for the first tick of the clock.
 - Change the environment parameters using the 'settings' button.
 - Observe.
+- If you get interesting results, post the parameters used for other people to try.

 **Test World:**
 If you want to create your own Cell class, you can use the "test" world to see how it performs.
 The test world creates 2 cells and an environment of food randomly scattered around them to see which one finds it first.
 It makes a copy of the winner, mutates it, and runs the test again.